 If the Member plans to travel outside Keystone's Service Area for at least 90 consecutive days, and the Member is traveling to an area where a Host HMO is located, the Member may be eligible to register as a Guest Member under the Away From Home Care Program.
 As a Guest Member, the Member's Guest Membership Benefits are provided by the local Blue Cross Plan participating in the Program.
-A 30 day notification period is required before Guest Membership Benefits under the Away From Home Care Program become available.
-Guest Membership is available for a limited period of time.
-The Away From Home Care Coordinator will confirm the period for which the Member is registered as a Guest Member.
+A 30 day notification period is required before Guest Membership Benefits under the Away From Home Care Coordinator will confirm the period for which the Member is registered as a Guest Member.